 Tritec has been growing steadily whilst maintaining the high standards of workmanship that we have built our reputation on.
 We continue to comply with H&S regulations and keep our staff training up to date.
 Tritec is based on the belief that our clients needs are of the utmost importance and our entire team is committed to meeting those needs safely and on schedule.

-Most metal roofing and cladding sheets are manufactured from steel, zinc alloy coated, and finished with a factory applied protective coating.
+Most metal roof sheet replacement and cladding sheets are manufactured from steel, zinc alloy coated, and finished with a factory applied protective coating.
 It is this coating and not the sheet that usually needs replacing.
 Some of the many, often unseen, disadvantages of simply over sheeting an existing metal roof are discussed below:

 Added weight – The first consideration must be whether or not the building structure will bear the weight of another layer of recommended gauge steel sheets and supports.
 Calculations must factor in snow loading.